turingschool/curriculum/source/topics/guard.markdown

 block.
 If we define a capture within the file pattern, then we can use that capture in the block.

 Let's start by adding the capture.
-See in this regular expression how there are now parenthses around the `.+`.
+Look carefully at this regular expression and notice the parenthses around the `.+`.
 That'll capture the name of the file between the folder and the `.rb`.

 ```ruby